 Free versions of online tax software

 Despite no longer being affiliated with IRS Free File, both TurboTax and H&R Block — two juggernauts in the tax-prep space — still offer ways you can file for free.

-TurboTax's free service is focused on simple tax returns — Form 1040 only, have W-2 income, take the standard deduction and claim basic credits like the child tax credit.
-There are currently three ways to do your taxes for free through TurboTax: Free Edition, Live Basic and Live Full Service Basic.
+TurboTax's free service is focused on simple tax returns — if you file Form 1040 only, have W-2 income, take the standard deduction and claim basic credits like the child tax credit.
+There are currently two ways to do your taxes for free through TurboTax: Free Edition and Live Assisted Basic.

 Cash App Taxes supports a variety of documents and tax situations, including Form 1040, student loan interest, Schedule A itemized deductions, the first-time homebuyer credit and self-employment.
-But you'll have to seek tax prep elsewhere if you're a minor, have foreign earned income or fall into one of these other categories.
+But you'll have to seek tax prep elsewhere if you're a minor, have foreign earned income or fall into a few other categories.
 You also can't use Cash App Taxes to file state taxes if you haven't already filed your federal return with it.

 Speaking of state taxes, you may want to check your local government websites for information about where to file for free or cheap.
-States like California and Pennsylvania have their own free e-filing systems for residents.
+States like California and Pennsylvania have their own free e-filing systems for residents who qualify.

 VITA (Volunteer Income Tax Assistance)

 Whether you're doing taxes yourself or prefer a preparer, the IRS has two initiatives that provide free help for taxpayers who need it: the Volunteer Income Tax Assistance (VITA) and Tax Counseling for the Elderly (TCE) programs.
-VITA is targeted at people who make $58,000 or less a year, have disabilities or only know limited English.
+VITA is targeted at people who make $64,000 or less a year, have disabilities or speak limited English.
 Americans 60 and up who have questions about retirement, pensions and such are eligible to get advice through TCE.

 The programs typically operate out of libraries, college buildings and community centers.
 Use the IRS's free-tax-prep tool to find a provider near you.
 (You might have to make an appointment.)

-Another option for free tax help is AARP Foundation Tax-Aide, which offers both in-person and online tax assistance to "anyone, free of charge, with a special focus on taxpayers who are over 50 or have low to moderate income," according to its website.
+Another option for free tax help is AARP Foundation Tax-Aide, which offers both in-person and online tax assistance to "anyone, free of charge, with a focus on taxpayers who are over 50 and have low to moderate income," according to its website.
 The program runs through April 15.

 Gather your paperwork

-You'll also need to know your Social Security number or Taxpayer Identification Number, as well as your prior year adjusted gross income or your self-select PIN.
-This should be on your 2020 tax return.
+You'll also need to know your Social Security number or Taxpayer Identification Number, as well as your prior year adjusted gross income or your self-selected PIN.
+This should be on your 2022 tax return.
 You may also need a government ID.